 How can I be certain that my heat exchanger really has failed?

 Service Experts’ ACE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly functioning furnace should not produce significant levels of carbon monoxide.
 The technician will then warn the customers of the dangers associated with the failed part and offer professional consultation regarding next steps.

 What happens after an HVAC technician diagnoses a cracked heat exchanger?

 Once you have a confirmed diagnosis from an expert, your fundamentalquestion will likely be whether the part can be repaired or if replacement is the only option.
 Unfortunately, industry standard is that the heat exchanger must be replaced.
 In fact, the American Gas Association recommends that any visible crack or hole is reason for requiring replacement of the heat exchanger or furnace.

 If my heat exchanger has failed, do I have to replace the furnace?

-Service Experts Heating & Air Conditioning recommends changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors every month to make sure the batteries and alarm are working efficiently.
+Service Experts Heating & Air Conditioning suggests changing your carbon monoxide detectors every five years and checking your carbon monoxide detectors each month to make sure the batteries and alarm are working properly.
 And by keeping up with the regular maintenance of your equipment, you will have peace of mind knowing that it’s going to be safe.
 If you suspect a problem with your heat exchanger or need to have an analysis of carbon monoxide levels in your home, call Service Experts Heating & Air Conditioning today at 587-404-0790 or schedule an appointment online